plowsof/flipstarter-waas-wip/readme.md

 I will then begin work on Pi / VPS tutorials to show how easily you can deploy a funding page(and make a real readme! (:)

 Then fix this: (can go in the static html refresher loop)
-- [ ] heartbeat to check if the monero remote node is online.
-If not try a list of nodes from the monero project
+- [x] heartbeat to check if the monero remote node is online.
+If not try a list of nodes from the monero project (instead of a list of nodes, the "OK" status from the json metadata is removed.

 ## Electron-Cash-4.2.6